angristan/awesome-stars/README.md

 - [stellarterm/stellarterm](https://github.com/stellarterm/stellarterm) - Advanced web based trading client for the Stellar network. 📈📊💹💱
 - [ArkEcosystemArchive/ark-node](https://github.com/ArkEcosystemArchive/ark-node) - :money_with_wings: CryptoCurrency for all
 - [ripplerm/ripple-wallet](https://github.com/ripplerm/ripple-wallet) -
-- [input-output-hk/daedalus](https://github.com/input-output-hk/daedalus) - The open source cryptocurrency wallet for ada, built to grow with the community
 - [ToastWallet/core](https://github.com/ToastWallet/core) - This repo contains the core code for Toast Wallet.
 It is built for iOS, Android and browser directly from this repository.
 PC builds are built from the browser version using Electron.
 - [kewitz/dat-medium](https://github.com/kewitz/dat-medium) - P2P Markdown Blog for Beaker inspired by Medium.
 - [EtherbitHQ/donut](https://github.com/EtherbitHQ/donut) - 🏹 Dead-simple cross-platform cryptocurrency tracker.